MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-topology-requirements-for-sharepoint-server-subscription-editon.md

 description: "Find out the minimum hardware requirements that you need for installing and running SharePoint Server Subscription Edition."
 ---

-# Hardware and Topology Requirements for SharePoint Server Subscription Edition
+# Hardware and topology requirements for SharePoint Server Subscription Edition

 [!INCLUDE [appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]